CruxDevStuff/nes-emulator/README.md

 # Nintendo Emulator

-NES emulator written in python.
-This project is just for fun.
+NES emulator written in python, just for fun.

 ### WORK IN PROGRESS